 Q: How long does it take to build?

 A: Build times vary depending on the model.
 On average it’s 2-3 months in the workshop.
-Due to current demands we have a waiting list of approximately 5-6 months.
+Due to current demands we have a build schedule of approximately 4-5 months.

 Q: Where do you build the Tiny Homes?